-Almost everybody use external hard drive to transfer, store and backup data.
-It is the best way to store massive data, because the external hard drive has features like large volume, easy to move from one place to another, etc. And it is easy to connect an external hard drive to your PC, laptop, and even Apple iPad, using USB cable.
+Almost everybody use the external hard drive to transfer, store and backup data.
+It is the best way to store massive data, because the external hard drive has features like the large volume, easy to move from one place to another, etc. And it is easy to connect an external hard drive to your PC, laptop, and even Apple iPad, using the USB cable.
 So it's also a good way to share your photos, video and files with your friends, colleagues or family members using an external hard drive.

 But sometimes, it is also possible that you would meet problems with an external hard drive, that is, the data might be deleted by mistake or got lost for some unknown reasons such as formatted partitions, lost partitions, etc. This is possible due to problems like operating system crashing, a forced shutdown, virus attack, etc.

 Some situations which may lead to data loss from the external drives

 - Accidental deletion: Sometimes you may accidentally delete some files from an external hard drive using Delete option from the context menu.
 Files deleted in this manner will bypass the recycle bin.

 - Partitioning/Formatting: While creating the new partitions or formatting a partition on the external hard drive, files are lost due to partitioning/formatting errors.

 - Virus attack: External hard drives corrupted or damaged due to the virus attack when used online or because of the virus-infected computer to which it is connected.
 This may lead to a huge data loss.